SCOUTLOOK '23 AUGUST 13 TO 19, 2023

 A:

 Yes.
 Knife, axe and saw use and safety is part of the ScoutLook program.
 Knives with a folding blade (pocket knives, multi-tools) must have a locking blade.
-Knives with fixed blades must have a sheath.
+Knives with fixed blades must be in a sheath.
+All knives (excluding dining utentils) must meet Scouts Canada's standard and have a maximum blade length of 10cm.

 (Back to FAQ)